SBoudrias/AST-query/README.md

 AST Query
 ================

-Tentative to a simple JavaScript AST modification library.
+This project is a tentative to create a simple JavaScript AST modification library.

-If you've ever worked with AST trying to edit source code, you've probably had a hard time as the syntax is somehow terse and you need to loop and use conditionnals a lot.
-AST Query try to hide this complexity behind a declarative façade.
+If you've ever worked with AST trying to edit source code, you'll know it is a bad time.
+AST syntax is terse and forces you to loop a three and use conditionals structure a lot.
+AST Query hide this complexity behind a declarative façade.

-Making this choice, AST Query does not try to cover a full AST API, but instead answer common needs.
+Making the simplicity choice means AST Query won't try to cover the full AST API.
+Rather we strive to answer commons needs.

 Getting Started